 Over the last few years, UNC Asheville has been building on its strong liberal arts foundation by renovating academic buildings, expanding spaces for the student experience and community engagement, and constructing apartment-style housing.
-Together these projects impact the heart of campus, creating state-of-the-art facilities to better serve students, welcome visitors, provide a home away from home, and enhance the learning environment.
+Together these projects have created state-of-the-art facilities to better serve students, welcome visitors, provide a home away from home, and enhance the learning environment.

 Carmichael and Owen Halls

-The Connect NC Bond provides $21.1 million to renovate and revitalize Owen Hall and Carmichael Hall, two buildings on UNC Asheville’s campus that have been in continuous use for 37 years and 50 years respectively, with no major renovations or improvements.
-The project will allow UNC Asheville to rethink and reinvent these spaces so that they combine to facilitate collaboration among multiple academic disciplines across campus, giving our students a competitive advantage as they join a modern workforce dependent on innovation and flexibility across disciplines.
-Funds from this bond will be used to renovate Carmichael and Owen Halls.
+The Connect NC Bond provided $21.1 million to renovate and revitalize Owen Hall and Carmichael Hall, two buildings on UNC Asheville’s campus that were in continuous use for 37 years and 50 years respectively, with no major renovations or improvements.
+The project allowed UNC Asheville to rethink and reinvent these spaces to facilitate collaboration among multiple academic disciplines across campus, giving our students a competitive advantage as they join a modern workforce dependent on innovation and flexibility across disciplines.

-UNC Asheville’s first apartment-style housing will increase the available on-campus living options by almost 300-beds.
-Designed to foster community, the six buildings will feature four-, five- and six-bed configurations, with laundry rooms on site and full kitchens in each apartment.
-The sixth building, located closest to University Heights, will have a multipurpose room/visitors center, a fitness room and an apartment for the The Woods community director.
+UNC Asheville’s first apartment-style housing for upperclass students, The Woods, opened in fall 2018 and houses up to almost 300 students.
+Designed to foster community, the six buildings feature four-, five- and six-bed configurations, with laundry rooms on site and full kitchens in each apartment.
+The sixth building, Chestnut Hall, is located closest to University Heights and includes a welcome center, multipurpose room, fitness room and an apartment for the The Woods community director.
 Each building is named after North Carolina native trees: Aspen Hall, Beech Hall, Cedar Hall, Chestnut Hall, Magnolia Hall, and Willow Hall.

-Located adjacent to Brown Hall, students living in the new residence hall will be less than a 10-minute walk to their classes.
-Adjacent parking is planned as part of construction project.
+Located adjacent to Brown Hall, students living in The Woods are less than a 10-minute walk to their classes and have access to adjacent parking.